What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 Release of a Federal Tax Levy

 Once levied assets are in IRS hands, options are few, but they do exist.
-You or your CPA needs to contact the IRS as soon as possible and ask them to release the levy.
+You or your CPA needs to contact the IRS as soon as possible and ask them to release the levy by agreeing to pay taxes owed.
 If the IRS refuses to cooperate, ask for a “partial release,” based on a claim of hardship, to cover necessary expenses, such as rent, mortgage or health insurance.
 Good negotiation skills help at this point, along with a realistic proposal to resolve the tax debt.

 The IRS requires “tax compliance” as a prerequisite for negotiating a tax levy.
 This means that the taxpayer has filed the last six years of tax returns.
 It also means that the taxpayer is current with their tax payments.
 Tax payments include withholding on wages for employees and quarterly estimated tax payments for business owners or independent contractors.